 You can use event and visitor functions to retrieve data from other systems, augment Tealium data, or send data to other endpoints.
 If a function modifies visitor or event data, the changes are local to the function and do not affect the Tealium data.
 Functions can send the modified data to Tealium Collect, where it is processed again and the changes are reflected in Tealium data.

 There is a cost associated with sending event or visitor data to the Collect endpoint because the number of events is increased each time data is sent.

 In the serverless functions environment, functions are hosted on the Tealium Platform.
 Tealium manages the servers and platform software and you can focus on implementing functions for your unique data needs.
 Resources, such as memory, are allocated automatically each time a function is invoked.

-Functions can be triggered on processed events or on processed visitors.
-The function is invoked after the event or visitor is processed, as shown in the following data pipeline diagram.
+Event and visitor functions are invoked after the event or visitor has been processed, as shown in the following data pipeline diagram.

 The functions execution environment is built on the GraalVM JS runtime and runs ECMAScript 2020 compatible code.
-Functions are limited to 32 MB of memory and 10 seconds execution time.
-If either limit is exceeded, an error message is written to the log file.
+Functions are limited to 32 MB of memory.
+Data transformation functions are limited to 150 ms execution time.
+Event and visitor runctions are limited to 10 seconds execution time.
+If the memory or execution time limit is exceeded, an error message is written to the log file.